 This post may contain affiliate links (read more)

-I’m currently trying to reboot our eBay selling business – it’s ticking along, but we haven’t really listed anything or sourced in months and we haven’t really tweaked the active listings.
+I’m currently trying to reboot our eBay – it’s ticking along, but we haven’t really listed anything in months and we haven’t really tweaked the active listings.
 We regularly reduce prices, to ensure sales keep coming in and that we don’t hold old stock for too long (though I think there’s plenty of stuff that we need to unlist and just get shot of now) but that’s about it.
 The hours we put in are few and far between to be completely honest.

 So in a bid to renew my motivation I’ve had a good sort out of the listed stock and implemented a more efficient stock storage system (no more trashing the eBay room looking for something that’s sold).
 I’ve segregated the stock that needs to be listed and I’ve brought our profit spreadsheet back up to date (it was last updated in August…whoops).